Adri-Antanon/pokemon-app/README.md

 # Pokémon App

-Project to look and create 151 cards about Pokemon, a good way to practice getStaticPaths and getStaticProps
+Project to look at and create 151 cards about Pokemon, a good way to practice getStaticPaths and getStaticProps